mihail-m/CP-implementations/2-Sorting/README.md

      </ul><br>
      Then we repeat the prosedure for each of the created subarrays until we end up with small enough subarrays: of size 1 or 0.<br>

      This will lead to a sorted array, because for every subarray of size 3 the above prosedure sorts its elements.
-And for the case where the subarray is of bigger size the algorithms splits it<br>
-     into 2 smaller subarrays such that all element in the first one are smaller then all elements in the second one are bigger.
-When the first part that contains all the smaller elements is <br>
-     sorted and the second part that contains all the bigger elements is sorted the subarray that is a concatenation of them is also sorted. </p>
+And for the case where the subarray is of bigger size the algorithms splits it into 2 smaller subarrays such that all element in the first one are smaller then all elements in the second one are bigger.
+When the first part that contains all the smaller elements is sorted and the second part that contains all the bigger elements is sorted the subarray that is a concatenation of them is also sorted. </p>

 ### Merge sort
 - O(n log n) complexity.